 There’s an entire industry that makes a profit on your mistakes.
 They’re built around the fact that you’re imperfect.
 It’s the pencil eraser industry.
 If everybody were perfect, we wouldn’t need pencil erasers.
 Nobody would ever make any mistakes.
 There’s an entire industry making a profit off your boo-boos!
 Be corrected by your defeats.

-Successful people learn from their failures.
+This is part of God’s strategy: successful people learn from their failures.
 They learn from their mistakes.
 Unsuccessful people give up after their first failure.

 A young executive came to a senior executive and said, “I want to know the secret of success.”
 The wise old executive said, “The secret of success, young man, is making the right decisions.”
 “Great!
 How do you learn to make right decisions?” the young man asked.